The 33 Most Common Interview Questions [And How to Confidently Answer Them]

 32. What Questions Do You Have for Us?

-Asking your interviewer a few carefully selected questions is more than a way to learn about the company.
+Asking your interviewer a few carefully selected job interview questions is more than a way to learn about the company.
 Normal conversation throughout an interview usually provides answers to basic questions about a company.
 Ask questions that show you’re genuinely interested in the staff and workplace.
 Professional history or goals questions directed to the interviewer as well as questions regarding the company’s future plans are particularly effective at demonstrating such passion.
 Other beneficial questions to ask include:

 - What are persons who were previously in this position doing now?